HarrisonQT/custom-text-to-speech/README.md

 # Installation #

 This repo contains an applescript that redefines character strings for OSX Text To Speech feature.
-To install create an service, add the `Run AppleScript` action and paste the contents of `custom-text-to-speech.applescript` into the Automator action.
+To install, open Automator, create an service, add the `Run AppleScript` action and paste the contents of `custom-text-to-speech.applescript` into the Automator action.
 Save the Automator Service as "Custom Text To Speech".
 Go to `System Preferences > Keyboard > Shortcuts > Services` and check `Custom Text To Speech` under the "text" category.

 Now add `textToSpeechDictionary.txt` to your `/Users/<username>/Documents` folder and you should be good to go!